nodejs/community-committee/GOVERNANCE.md

 ### CommComm Meetings

 The CommComm meets regularly in a voice conference call.
-The meeting is run by a designated meeting chair approved by the C. Each meeting is streamed on YouTube.
+The meeting is run by a designated meeting chair approved by the CommComm.
+Each meeting is streamed on YouTube.

 Items are added to the CommComm agenda which are considered contentious or